SqrtMz/bokeh-reading-serial-examples/README.md

-Little examples of reading data from a serial port to plot in real time with the Bokeh plotting library
+Little examples of reading data from a serial port to plot in real time with the Bokeh plotting library.